mramerican/foundation/wp-content/plugins/webp-converter-for-media/readme.txt

 After installing the plugin you do not have to do anything more.
 Your current images will be converted into a new format.
 When image optimization by our image optimizer is finished, users will automatically receive new, much lighter images than the original ones.

 As of today, over 90% of users use browsers that support the WebP format.
-The loading time of your website depends to a large extent on its weight and the level of image optimization. **Using our image optimizer, now you can and speed up it in a few seconds without much effort!**
+The loading time of your website depends to a large extent on its weight and the level of image optimization. **Using our WebP Converter, now you can and speed up it in a few seconds without much effort!**

 This will be a profit both for your users who will not have to download so much data, but also for a server that will be less loaded.
 Remember that a better optimized website also affects your Google ranking.
 Image optimization is very important.